SerrpentDagger/omarch-me/README.md

 - `hyprpicker` color picker
 - Screen record can get webcam scale from Niri

-What *isn't* working:
+What *isn't* ready yet:

-- Hyprsunset nightlight (try `sunsetr` from AUR?)
+- Hyprsunset nightlight (try `sunsetr` from AUR?
+[May be implemented upstream](https://github.com/basecamp/omarchy/pull/4173))
-- Screensaver
+- Screensaver (in `testing` branch now)
+- Certain quality-of-life scripts
+- Complete modular Niri configuration.

 To use Niri on Omarchy, simply select `niri` from the *Extra System* packages during customised install.
 The installer will then detect its presence and react accordingly.
 Themes, menus and keybinds included!

 Note that Hyprland is still installed alongside Niri, and you can switch back to it later by changing the session entry in `/etc/sddm.conf.d/autologin.conf` from `niri-uwsm` to `hyprland-uwsm`.
 You will then be logged in to the Hyprland session upon next restart.
-I expect to provide this as a menu entry later.
+I expect to provide this as a menu entry later (in `testing` now).

 ## Installation
 Installation of Omarch-me takes the form of a [manual Omarchy install](https://learn.omacom.io/2/the-omarchy-manual/96/manual-installation) using a different `curl` install script after Arch.
 In partular...